Heinoushare/Sabacc-Flask/README.md

 ### Files
 #### application.py
 application.py is the file that runs this show.
-It handles all user requests and the modification of sabacc.db.
+It handles all user requests, Socket.IO messages, and the modification of sabacc.db.